getspacetime/makani/README.md

 # 🏖️ makani
 Collection of Headless UI components built specifically for Blazor.

+> **Note**
+> This readme is slightly outdated.
+The library will be pivoted to be a Headless UI component library for Blazor, but still allowing first class integration with Tailwind - or any other style library.

 1. [Why Makani](#why-makani)
 2. Getting Started
     - [Quick Start](#quick-start)